kubeflow/website/content/docs/components/hyperparameter-tuning/hyperparameter.md

 classification model using the MNIST dataset.
 The experiment runs three training jobs with various hyperparameters and saves the results.

-Run the following command to launch an experiment using the random algorithm
+Run the following commands to launch an experiment using the random algorithm
 example:

+1. Download the example:
 ```
 curl https://raw.githubusercontent.com/kubeflow/katib/master/examples/v1alpha3/random-example.yaml --output random-example.yaml
 ```

-Open `random-example.yaml` and change the following line to use your Kubeflow user profile namespace:
+1. Edit `random-example.yaml` and change the following line to use your Kubeflow user profile namespace:
 ```
 Namespace: kubeflow
 ```

-Then deploy the example:
+1. Deploy the example:
 ```
 kubectl apply -f random-example.yaml
 ```